belle2/basf2/online_book/prerequisites/git.rst

 Now you have to wait for someone to approve your PR.
 Once they do, you can click on the ``Merge`` button.
-Then your changes are finally in the repository (verify this by checkout out the ``master`` branch and updating it with ``git pull``).
+Then your changes are finally in the repository (verify this by checkout out the ``main`` branch and updating it with ``git pull``).

 .. admonition:: Exercise
    :class: Exercise

-   Check if there are any other open PRs.
-If there are, leave some comments!
+   Check if there are any other open MRs. If there are, leave some comments!
    You can also add yourself as the reviewer and approve them.

 Further reading
 ---------------

-Git is complex and it might take you months (or years, depending on your effort) to really feel its full power and to be able to use it effortless.
+Git is complex and it might take you months (or years, depending on your effort) to really feel its full power and to be able to use it effortlessly.

 At this point `the xkcd comic <https://xkcd.com/1597/>`_ from above might still show you (we certainly haven't taught you enough to change it).
 Therefore it's important